withastro/adapters/.changeset/chilly-chairs-smash.md

 '@astrojs/netlify': patch
 ---

-Fix package.json peerDependency preventing upgrade to Astro 4
+Fixes a typo for the peerDependency range in package.json, which prevents upgrade to Astro 4.0.